Zbigniew Brzezinski: Iran

 In November 1979, revolutionary students stormed the Embassy of the United States, Tehran and took American diplomats hostage.
-Brzezinski argued against Secretary of State Cyrus Vance's proposed diplomatic solutions to the Iran hostage crisis, insisting they "would deliver Iran to the Soviets."
+Brzeziński argued against Secretary of State Cyrus Vance's proposed diplomatic solutions to the Iran hostage crisis, insisting they "would deliver Iran to the Soviets."
 Vance, struggling with gout, went to Florida on Thursday, April 10, 1980, for a long weekend.

-On Friday, Brzezinski held a newly scheduled meeting of the National Security Council and authorized Operation Eagle Claw, a military expedition into Tehran to rescue the hostages.
+On Friday, Brzeziński held a newly scheduled meeting of the National Security Council and authorized Operation Eagle Claw, a military expedition into Tehran to rescue the hostages.
 Deputy Secretary Warren Christopher, who attended the meeting in Vance's place, did not inform Vance.
-Furious, Vance handed in his resignation on principle, calling Brzezinski "evil".
+Furious, Vance handed in his resignation on principle, calling Brzeziński "evil".

 President Carter aborted the operation after three of the eight helicopters he had sent into the Dasht-e Kavir desert crashed, and a fourth then collided with a transport plane, causing a fire that killed eight servicemen.
 The hostages were ultimately released on the day of the first inauguration of Ronald Reagan, after 444 days in captivity.

-Along with Kissinger and David Rockefeller, Brzezinski played a role in convincing Carter to admit the exiled Shah into the U.S.
+Along with Kissinger and David Rockefeller, Brzeziński played a role in convincing Carter to admit the exiled Shah into the U.S.

-Brzezinski has compared complaints by US officials about Iran's alleged nuclear ambitions to similar statements made before the Iraq war began: "I think the administration, the President and the Vice President particularly, are trying to hype the atmosphere, and that is reminiscent of what preceded the war in Iraq."
+Brzeziński has compared complaints by US officials about Iran's alleged nuclear ambitions to similar statements made before the Iraq war began: "I think the administration, the President and the Vice President particularly, are trying to hype the atmosphere, and that is reminiscent of what preceded the war in Iraq."